 Research on equity extends beyond income inequality to understanding other distributional concerns, such as the socio-economic problems related to rapidly aging populations in developed countries, the extent of people’s vulnerabilities to natural disasters in comparison to their exposure to them, and the effects of inequitable education opportunities on human capital development and on development in general.

-More information about current research in IIASA's Poverty and Equity global problem area can be accessed by clicking the links below and on the right:
+More information about current research in IIASA's Poverty and Equity global problem area:

 Improving Energy Access for the Poor